 Another squelchy day at South Milton with the water level in Marsh Ride just low enough to allow for safe access.
 There were far fewer midges flying and lower numbers of Chiffchaffs reflected this.
 40 birds were trapped but only 25 of these were new: 6 Blue Tit, 4 Cetti’s Warbler, 12 Chiffchaff, 1 Goldcrest, 6 Long-tailed Tit, 2 Redwing, 3 Reed Bunting, 1 Robin and 4 Wren.

 There’s not much else to report.
-Water levels even higher than last time and the sluice on the new ditch has been breached at both ends with the pressure of water scouring away almost half a meter of soil from the northern end.
+Water levels were even higher than last time and the sluice on the new ditch has been breached at both ends with the pressure of water scouring away almost half a meter of soil from the northern end.
 I dropped in a barrow load of large stones, which were lying on the surface of the re-profiled access path, and shovelled soil into the gaps.
 Despite repeated jumping up and down to compact the material, I’m not convinced it will hold and it will need some proper engineering to rectify.

 Former site of the boardwalk at South Milton Aquapark! © Nick Townsend